Next Class Coming Soon!

 Do you feel overwhelmed by the thought of using Zoom?
 Don’t have a computer with video & audio?
 Or you just would prefer not to attend an online class live?

 No worries.
 I realize that the whole tech stuff can be a huge learning curve for many and can be overwhelming.
-It’s more important to me that this class is available to everyone on different levels, so you have the following Non-Zoomer Options to take this class.
+It’s more important to me that this class is available to everyone on different levels, so you have the Non-Zoomer Option to take this class.

 Email Recordings: You don’t need to attend any of the Zoom classes LIVE, but instead you have the option to take the class by watching the recordings that will be emailed to you after each weekly class has ended.
 You will receive all the same PDFs of weekly lessons and instructions.
 You will also be able to email me with any questions about the project and techniques.
 With this option, since you also receive the Zoom Classroom link weekly, you will have the freedom to join the classes LIVE if you ever change your mind.
 Recordings will be available for viewing for the duration of the class only.